byu-oit/terraform-aws-ecr/README.md

 | repository | [object](https://www.terraform.io/docs/providers/aws/r/ecr_repository.html#attributes-reference) | ECR repository object |
 | lifecycle_policy | [object](https://www.terraform.io/docs/providers/aws/r/ecr_lifecycle_policy.html#attributes-reference) | The repository's lifecycle policy object |
 | repository_policy | [object](https://www.terraform.io/docs/providers/aws/r/ecr_repository_policy.html#attributes-reference) | The repository's repository policy object |

+## Developing

+### Release new version

+To release a new version, update the examples in the `examples` folder, the example in this README, and the number in the version file.
+Pushing to `master` will automatically create a new release and tag in GitHub.